Free Case Consultations

 Distracted driving accidents involving texting and driving can take cause serious injuries to individuals involved.
 At our law firm, our attorneys understand the complexities that texting and driving cases have on not only the victims, but also their families.

-Flesch & Beck Law specializes in hit and run accidents and has helped injured individuals victimized by the actions of distracted driving recoup damages to help offset the injuries suffered in a texting and driving accident.
+Flesch Law specializes in hit and run accidents and has helped injured individuals victimized by the actions of distracted driving recoup damages to help offset the injuries suffered in a texting and driving accident.
 Our law firm has more than thirty years of legal experience largely specializing in personal injury cases.
 Our firm offers free consultations where accident victims can ask questions regarding the specifics of their case.
-If you or a loved one have suffered injury in a texting and driving accident, Flesch & Beck Law, can help.
+If you or a loved one have suffered injury in a texting and driving accident, Flesch Law, can help.

 The Importance of Hiring a Texting and Driving Lawyer